stephencweiss/stephencharlesweiss.com/content/blog/2018-09-05/aliases-and-the-bash_profile.md

 .bashrc
 ```

 It appears that I have separate profiles for anaconda, which is a program for python and pysave.
-Then there’s `.bashrc`.
-I found [Josh Staiger’s](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html) write up on the difference between `.bash_profile` and `bashrc` to be really easy to follow.
+Then there's `.bashrc`.
+I found [Josh Staiger's](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html) write up on the difference between `.bash_profile` and `bashrc` to be really easy to follow.

 Quoting from the [bash manual](https://linux.die.net/man/1/bash) page: